 Said differently, why is too much positivity a bad thing?
 It can be dysfunctional.
 Let’s take a simple example:

 You were born highly optimistic.
 Wanting to produce even more positive emotion, you spend years increasing your natural levels of optimism through cognitive behavioral therapy.

 Feeling optimistic, you believe you can learn things along the way.
-Unfortunately, reality bites back hard – your first batch of grapes sours and the second produces disgusting wine.
-The third batch produces wine that is OK, selling a few bottles, but not enough to cover your costs.
+Unfortunately, reality bites back hard – your first batch of grapes sours and the second produce disgusting wine.
+The third batch produces a wine that is OK, selling a few bottles, but not enough to cover your costs.
 Your friends caution you to chalk up the failure to life experience and move on.

 Feeling optimistic, you believe you can turn things around.
 With your credit already ruined, you turn to your friends and family for money.
 You continue to fail.
 You go broke, in the process ruining not just your life, but that of those around you.

 According to the original proponents of the Losada ratio, 2.9 marks the dividing line between normal and flourish.
 That number came from the use of incorrectly applied complex mathematics.
 Barbara Fredrickson and Losada modeled human performance against positive and negative emotion using a three-dimensional non-linear, dynamic system.
 If you want a sense of what that means, read the section below in red.